 Drive to Lamayuru via Moonscapes

-Lamayuru or Lamawu as it is called in Ladakh is one of the oldest monastery and monastery towns in Ladakh.
-Highlight of this drive were frozen waterfalls.
+Lamayuru or Lamawu as it is called in the region is one of the oldest monastery and monastery towns.
+The highlight of this drive were frozen waterfalls.
 I do not think I would ever be able to do justice to what I felt when I saw that frozen waterfall.
 It was like a moment in time that is frozen.
-Till I saw this I would have never thought that flowing water could ever be frozen in time.
+Until I saw this I would have never thought that flowing water could ever be frozen in time.
 You would see many big and small such falls on the roadside.
 Yes, you can see them without really doing the Chadar Trek.
-These frozen waterfalls make Ladakh images immensely popular.
+These frozen waterfalls make the images of Ladakh immensely popular.

 Depending on what time of the day you are driving, the light would keep changing the landscape in front of you.
 The barren mountains come alive when the shaft of light puts all the focus on them.
 Sometimes, sunlight illuminates only a part of the mountain creating a unique scene just for your eyes.
-Photographers get various opportunities to capture unique Ladakh images.
+Photographers get various opportunities to capture unique images of the landscapes of the region.

 Perched on top of a hill like Dhankar Monastery in Spiti Valley, this monastery makes the whole landscape even more picturesque.
 Standing on rocks that look fragile like termite hills the whole monastery and in fact, the village looks like a fragile scene passing before your eyes.
 Your guide will, of course, tell you that nine lamas came and set up this monastery a few centuries ago.
 And this monastery has been hanging there since then.
 Though a large monastery that accommodates hundreds of Lamas, it is a rather simple monastery with painted outer walls and simple interiors.
 Like all hilltop monasteries, this monastery also provides a vantage point to see the landscape surrounding it.